raquelmrti/itacademy-vue-sprint-5/README.md

 Print the joke on screen instead of showing it through the console, and make a basic layout for the page.

 ##### ✅ Finished: 14/03/2023

+**— Exercise 3**

+Implement a voting system that lets the user rate the jokes displayed with a score from 1 to 3.
+Each time a vote is taken, an object containing the joke being rated, the given score and the date gets pushed to an array.

+##### ✅ Finished: 15/03/2023